kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-01-own-domain.md

 ---
-title: Use a custom domain to expose a service
+title: Use a custom domain to expose a workload
 ---

-This tutorial shows how to set up your custom domain and prepare a certificate for exposing a service.
+This tutorial shows how to set up your custom domain and prepare a certificate for exposing a workload.
 The components used are Gardener [External DNS Management](https://github.com/gardener/external-dns-management) and [Certificate Management](https://github.com/gardener/cert-management).

-Once you finish the steps, learn how to [expose a service](./apix-02-expose-service-apigateway.md) or how to [expose and secure a service](./apix-03-expose-and-sercure-service.md).

 ## Prerequisites